bd2kccd/ccd-annotations-cytoscape/README.md

 ## CCD Annotations Guide

-We extended Cytoscape's Annotation framework to be able to relate annotations with network components and support annotation searching and highlighting.
-To this end, we had to have a 2-level approach on an annotation, which now has a __Visualization__ and a __Semantic__ view.
+The goal of this plugin is to extend Cytoscape's annotating capabilities in order to be able to connect annotations with network components and support annotation searching and filtering.
+To this end, CCD-annotation-plugin follows a dual level view on annotations: the __Visualization__ and the __Semantic__ view.

-The __Visualization__ is responsible for rendering an annotation on the network and is mostly handled by Cytoscape's visualization engine.
-The __Semantic__ is the one that is not supported by Cytoscape and we had to develop it, without violating Cytoscape's OSGi specifications and by using the existing annotation rendering engine.
+The __Visualization__ view is responsible for rendering an annotation on a network and is mostly handled by Cytoscape's visualization engine.
+The __Semantic__ view is responsible for annotation, search, filter actions, in agreement with Cytoscape's OSGi specifications.

+The aforementioned views appear in the storage engine of the plugin and on Import/Export functionality of Cytoscape.

-### Annotation Conceptual Schema
+### Annotation Semantic View

 The __CCD Annotations for Cytoscape__ plugin (__ccd_annot__) is designed to support two types of CCD annotations: